KETAKISANTOSHNIKURE/DATA_ENGINEER_KETAKI/spark-data-engineering-handbook/docs/09-spark-rdd.md

 If a partition is lost:

-Spark recomputes it using lineage instead of storing multiple copies.
+Spark recomputes it using lineage(chain of operations Spark remembers to recreate the dataset) instead of storing multiple copies.

 ---